Class Quilt Squares: Stunning Tessellation Art Templates

 A Simple, Budget-Friendly Bulletin Board Idea

-The black-and-white printable square templates can be colored by students or printed on colored paper to save time.
-Hang them in a grid to make a full-class quilt or spread smaller groupings throughout your room.
-Teachers have used them for bulletin boards, classroom doors, and even hallway displays that grow over time.
+If you want an easy class quilt idea that doesn’t require extra supplies or prep, these printable templates are such a lifesaver.
+The blackline quilt square and hexagon templates can be colored by students or printed on colored paper when you’re short on time.
+Hang them in a grid for a full‑class quilt or spread smaller groups around your room.
+Teachers use them for bulletin boards, classroom doors, and even hallway displays that grow over time.

-There’s also a digital option with Google Slides™ templates.
-It’s an easy way to bring in a bit of tech practice as students can type kindness messages, poems, short stories, or even a mini bio for a back-to-school activity.
+There’s also a digital Google Slides™ option if you want to bring in a little tech practice.
+Students can type kindness messages, poems, short stories, or even a quick “about me” for back‑to‑school before you print them for your display.

 This Best Selling Kindness Quilt is a Crowd Pleaser!

 Kids love coloring the fun designs and adding their own positive messages.
-With 30 paper and digital templates (plus a pre-colored version if you're short on time), it’s an easy way to build community and brighten your room.
+With 30 paper and digital templates (plus a pre‑colored version for busy days), it’s an easy way to build community and brighten your room.

 A Fun Way to Celebrate Friendship in Your Classroom